At ACHI BIZ, we provide a trustworthy & honesty Employment and Recruitment Agency services.

 - Treat employees fairly and with respect and implement progressive human resource management systems.

 - Provide employees with equal opportunity to be considered for training and development based on their strengths and needs to help them achieve their full potential.

 - Reward employees fairly based on their ability, performance, contribution and experience.

 - Comply with the labour laws and abide by the Tripartite Guidelines on Fair Employment Practices.

 You can refer to the below links for more detailed guidelines set by Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP) for Fair Employment Practices in Singapore:

-Source For Guidelines on Fair Employment Practices is from TAFEP.
+Source For Guidelines on Fair Employment Practices is from MOM & TAFEP.

 Definition:- What are aptitude tests?